-There are currently eighteen full-time faculty, a full-time laboratory coordinator and a part-time laboratory technician in the Department.
 At SVSU, biology classes are usually small and are taught by experienced professors whose primary concern is in quality instruction.
 The faculty members also are involved in research and professional development and are very interested in including students in these activities through directed studies and independent research projects.
+An especially prized trademark of the Department is the ample opportunity for undergraduate students to participate in numerous hands-on, constructivist laboratory courses.
 Laboratory classes are conducted in the Science West building, which contains modern laboratories and state-of-the-art equipment.
 The University's 782-acre campus also contains an ecological research area where a variety of biological fieldwork are performed.